Lilianliiii/lilianliiii/README.md

 Welcome to my GitHub Profile!

-My name is Lilian and I'm a recent graduate of Le Wagon's full-stack web development bootcamp 👩🏻‍💻
+My name is Lilian and I'm a freelance full-stack developer located in Shanghai

 - 🌱 I’m currently working on growing as a full-stack developer
 - 👯 I’m looking to collaborate on any projects where you need a full-stack developer
-- 📫 How to reach me: lil712@hotmail.com
+- 📫 How to reach me: lil712@outlook.com
 - 🔗 Connect with me on linkedin.com/in/liliantongli

 I can speak both English and Mandarin fluently 🇦🇺🇨🇳 </br>
-I am located in Shanghai but open to moving 🌍